How To Use Your BMR To Calculate a Caloric Deficit for Ideal Fat Loss

 Monitor your calories diligently in MyFitnessPal.
 Use your TDEE to set a baseline, then subtract the daily deficit you want to employ in order to meet your goals, as long as it doesn’t drop you below your BMR.

 Give it two weeks.
 A solid two weeks, no cheating, no flubbing the numbers.
-If you aren’t seeing the predicted weight loss or close to it… something is wrong with your calculation.
+If you aren’t seeing the predicted weight lose or close to it… something is wrong with your calculation.
 Never fear, you know how to fix it based on the above.
 There is a little bit of art to this, and a little bit of experimentation because everyone’s metabolism burns calories differently.
-But if you are consistent and TRACK YOUR CALORIC DEFICIT, you will lose fat.
+But if you are consistent and TRACK YOUR CALORIC DEFICIT, you will lose the fat.

 Only you can decide your fat-loss goal.
 Do you want to be healthier?
 Maybe you want to get “ripped.”
 Do you want to get “jacked”?
 (That requires a surplus of calories… I cover that in the book, too.)
 Whatever your goal is, the most important things to remember are: